nuforge/jennyeverywhere.online/src/assets/stories/markdown/story.md

 "_Get your jetpack, we're late!_" she yells, her scarf flapping dramatically, even though there's no wind.
 She doesn't seem to care that you're still in pajamas—or that jetpacks aren't real (or so you thought).

 You stumble to the window, pulling it open.
-Jenny [grins], radiating that effortless confidence that makes you want to believe she knows exactly what's going on... even though she probably doesn't.
+Jenny grins, radiating that effortless confidence that makes you want to believe she knows exactly what's going on... even though she probably doesn't.

 Behind her, a glowing green portal hums ominously in the middle of the street, swirling with unearthly energy.